qbzzt/etherdocs/startingout/readme.md

 ## Set up the Environment

-1. The software we use is based on `npm`, the [Node.js Package Manager](https://www.npmjs.com/).
-The command to do this on versions of Linux that are based on Debian, such as Ubuntu, is:
+1. The software we use is based on `npm`, the [Node.js Package Manager](https://www.npmjs.com/), and Node.js.
+The command to install them on versions of Linux that are based on Debian, such as Ubuntu, is:
 ```
 sudo apt install npm
 ```